 Our research shows postage meters could save you up to 24% compared to using stamps.
-That is quite a lot of savings that your business could use to reward your top performers or improve your coffee service.
+That is quite a lot of savings that your business could use to reward top performers or improve your coffee service.

 What Is a Postage Meter?